JJuly02/CS50-Hackwars/README.md

   #### 1. Instal app
   Open code editor of your choice and downolad this app.
   #### 2. Instal requirements
-  Move to project directory and then run command "pip install -r requirements.txt" (You have to install pip if not yet done).
+  Move to project directory and then run command 'pip install -r requirements.txt' (You have to install pip if not yet done).
   #### 3. Run app
-  Run app being in /project directory by friting command "flask run" or "python app.py" (You have to have python installed).
+  Run app being in /project directory by friting command 'flask run' or 'python app.py' (You have to have python installed).
   #### 4. Open browser
   Open your browser, typicaly app will be hosted on http://127.0.0.1:5000
-  #### 4. Register
+  #### 5. Register
   Input your credentials
   FOR WIT STUDENTS - W username podawajcie swoje inicjały i numer albumu example: Jan Kowalski NR.albumu 12345 => JK12345 (Nie muszę chyba tłumaczyć żeby nie podawać swojego  hasla do UBI
   ![image](https://github.com/JJuly02/CS50-Hackwars/assets/129384105/28bbeb15-dab3-430a-b231-e6e9813271c3)
-  #### 4. Login
+  #### 6. Login
   Go to login page and use your credentials
   ![image](https://github.com/JJuly02/CS50-Hackwars/assets/129384105/b89d66ea-d5a7-4e40-84ac-ae111a907bba)
+  #### 7. Now you can look for Vulnerabilities!
+  - You will find about 20 flags to put into /score site
+  - Two special codes needed for /ImperialWebscraper
+  - XSS, SQL Injections, Broken Access Control